Table of Content

-	When the speed, response time, load time, and scalability concerns are obstructing your development process then it’s it’maximum customers.
-The potential consumerss time to upscale your performance.
+When the speed, response time, load time, and scalability concerns are obstructing your development process then it’s maximum customers.
+The potential consumers have time to upscale your performance.
 One of the most significant characteristics of an application is its speed.
 When the speed gets decreased, you tend to lose maximum customers.
 The potential consumers will also abandon a slow-running program.
 So, if you do performance tests on a specified test environment, it will not only boost the performance but also work seamlessly.

-Here are some of the performance challenges which demands the performance test
+Here are some of the performance challenges which demand the performance test

 Higher Load Time

-The load time of an application is the time it takes for start up.
+The load time of an application is the time it takes for a start-up.
 This should be maintained to a bare minimum.
-While certain programs are hard to load under a minute., Load times should be limited to a few seconds if it is feasible.
+While certain programs are hard to load in under a minute., Load times should be limited to a few seconds if it is feasible.

 Bad Response time